 What Are Level 2 Quotes?

-Level 2 stock quotes show the full order book for a given stock — or the price action.
+Level 2 stock quotes show the full order book for a given stock.
+The execution of these orders guides price action.

 Reading a Level 2 Quote

-When you look at a Level 2 quote, you’ll see a window with two sections: bid/buy and ask/sell.
+When you look at a Level 2 quote, you’ll see a window with two sides: bid/buy and ask/sell.

 Time Sales Box